Internet-Draft Rego Policy in OAuth March 2026

 • Validate policy syntax before registration;

-• Execute policies in sandboxed environments;
+• Evaluate policies in sandboxed environments;

 • Restrict dangerous built-in functions (e.g., http.send).